jcervas/teaching/2025-2026/class-cmu-2026-84-352/readme.md

 **Missing and Late Assignments**

 This course proceeds according to a strict progression from topic to topic, which ensures fairness, consistency, and a shared baseline of preparation for all students.
 Failing to complete the readings will derail your progress and undermine our ability to build on prior material.
-For that reason, **late work is not accepted**, and any materials not submitted by the assigned deadline will be marked **incomplete**.
+For that reason, **late work frowned upon**, and any materials not submitted by the assigned deadline will have an automatic point deduction of *1% per hour*.

 I am taking this opportunity to make my expectations for CMU students explicit.
 Course assignments are designed to reflect these expectations, and students will be graded accordingly.
 If you feel you need to strengthen any of the skills described below, please visit during office hours or schedule an appointment outside of the posted times.